mehvish24/Vaccibyte/README.md

-#### **Conclusion:**
+#### Conclusion:
 By following the steps above we can create a REST API easily with Flask & Python and can also test it on POSTMAN on the local machine.
+We can also create an image for the same code by following steps mentioned above.